FerretDB/FerretDB/website/blog/2023-05-18-ferretdb-meteor-mongodb-alternative.md

 The framework has been responsible for the development of remarkable apps, such as [Rocket.Chat](https://rocket.chat/), [Apify](https://apify.com/), and [Chatra](https://chatra.com/), among others.
 Its ability to efficiently handle real-time communication and collaboration make it an ideal platform for applications requiring instant updates and dynamic content.

-Meteor.js uses MongoDB as its standard database on the client, called Minimongo.
+Meteor.js uses MongoDB as its standard database.
 However, [several concerns about MongoDB](https://blog.ferretdb.io/open-source-is-in-danger/) over the years have led some to seek (or demand) an open-source alternative that sufficiently replaces MongoDB without any hassles.

 Since MongoDB's license switch to SSPL from its former open-source license, there have been growing concerns about the nature of the license and how it may affect developers and companies building their applications with MongoDB.